-Find answers to MN SNAP's most frequently asked questions:
+Find answers to MN SNAP's frequently asked questions:

-3. You’re the caregiver of feral or free-roaming cats.
+- You are the caregiver of feral or free-roaming community cats.

 Please find more information on pricing for services here: